• Siding

 Use this guide during your next roof inspection to identify the types of wear and tear affecting your asphalt shingles so you can save your home from water leaks and costly repairs down the road.

-Signs of Damaged Asphalt Shingles
+Signs of Damaged Asphalt Roof Shingles

 Homeowners should perform visual roof inspections at least twice a year, as well as after big storms, to identify shingles that need to be repaired.
 Unless you have prior roofing experience, it’s safest to conduct your roof inspection from the ground with a pair of binoculars or hire an expert roofing contractor to complete the job.